shapkinaa/owncloud_mindmap/README.md

-MindMap is a Mindmap application for ownCloud 7x.
+MindMap is a Mindmap application for ownCloud.
 The application is based on the orginal mindmaps application created by David Richard (AGPL License).

 Included in this package.